Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Proposed Methods

-Note that the channel phase $ - k_m r_k = - \frac{2\pi f_m r_k}{c}$ is linear to $f_m$, which can be realized by a time delay of $\frac{r_k}{c}$.
-Therefore, the delay-phase precoding architecture \cite{DPP_Tan2019} employing TD circuits can be used to compensate the inter-array phase $ - k_m r_k$.
-As depicted in Fig. \ref{img:DPP}, one TD element is inserted in each sub-array to connect the RF chain and the PS-based sub-array.
-The frequency response of a TD at $f_m$ is $e^{-j2\pi f_m \tau'}$, where $\tau'$ represents the adjustable time delay parameter.
-For brevity, Let $r' = c\tau'$ be the adjustable distance parameter.
-Consequently, the corresponding frequency response is transformed into $e^{-jk_mr'}$.
-Thereby, the TD is able to compensate for the frequency-dependent phase $- k_m r_k$ if $r' = -r_k$.
+Note that the channel phase $ - k_m r_{k} = - \frac{2\pi f_m r_{k}}{c}$ is equivalent to the frequency response of a time delay of $\frac{r_k}{c}$.
+Therefore, the delay-phase precoding architecture \cite{DPP_Tan2019} employing TTD circuits can be used to compensate for the inter-array phase $ - k_m r_k$.
+As illustrated in Fig. \ref{img:DPP}, compared to conventional hybrid precoding architecture, one additional TTD circuit is inserted in each sub-array to connect the RF chain and the PS-based sub-array.
+The frequency response of a TTD at $f_m$ is $e^{-j2\pi f_m \tau'}$, where $\tau'$ represents the adjustable time delay parameter.
+For brevity, let $r' = c\tau'$ be the adjustable distance parameter.
+Then, the corresponding frequency response is transformed into $e^{-jk_mr'}$.
+Thereby, a TTD is able to compensate for the frequency-dependent phase $- k_m r_k$ if $r' = -r_k$.
 Moreover, as shown in Fig. \ref{img:DPP}, the main function of the PS-based sub-array is to generate far-field planar waves to match the intra-array far-field phase $ \pi \eta_m \delta_P^{(p)}\sin \theta_k$.
-Through the joint manipulation of PSs and TDs, the beam energy across the entire bandwidth can be focused on the receiver location $(r,\theta)$.
+Through the joint manipulation of PSs and TTDs, the beam energy across the entire bandwidth can be focused on the receiver location $(r,\theta)$.
 We henceforth refer to this method as phase-delay focusing.